jonkemp/pick-util/README.md

 # pick-util [![Build Status](https://travis-ci.com/jonkemp/pick-util.svg?branch=master)](https://travis-ci.com/jonkemp/pick-util)

 > Return a copy of the object only containing the whitelisted properties.
+Alternatively accepts a predicate indicating which keys to pick.

 Inspired by `_.pick`. 😄